MargeryOlethea/tic-tac-toe-react/README.md

 # Tic-Tac-Toe: React's X's and O's Challenge

-Sharpen your React skills with this simple Tic-Tac-Toe game!
+Sharpening my React skills with this simple Tic-Tac-Toe game!
 This project focuses on mastering core React concepts while offering a fun and interactive experience.

 ## Key Features
 - Classic Tic-Tac-Toe gameplay: Challenge a friend in a battle of X's and O's.